 As the launch date for the Mate 30 and the Mate 30 Pro has approached, we've begun to hear more and more about what's going to be inside these phones.
 For a start we should see Huawei's latest Kirin 990 processor – the fastest CPU that Huawei has put out yet.

 As we've already mentioned, cameras could one of the main features of the Mate 30 series.
 The Mate 30 Pro is being tipped to come with a quad-lens camera array on the back, in a circular housing, though there's some debate over exactly what the final camera configuration will be.
 Expect lots of camera trickery to be showcased at the launch event on September 19.

 Other than that we think the Huawei Mate 30 phones are going to come with at least 6GB of RAM to keep pace with the other Android flagships we've seen launching this year.
 By the time everything has been added up in terms of specs, this should be the most powerful and capable Huawei phone yet.

 We know Huawei is keen on pushing its NanoMemory memory cards, so expandable storage is probably going to be in the specs sheet, probably alongside 128GB as the minimum amount of included space for your photos, music and other files.

-In other words, this will be a seriously capable handset, even if we haven't heard too much from the rumour mill just yet.
+In other words, this will be a seriously capable handset, even if we don't know the . exact details yet.
 With the Mate 20 offering so much, including wireless charging and IP68 waterproofing on the Mate 20 Pro model, it's difficult to know exactly where Huawei will make improvements.

 Huawei being Huawei though it'll probably find a way.
 While we think a folding device isn't likely, a 5G model of the Huawei Mate 30 or Mate 30 Pro very much is, so you'll be able to get connected to the very fastest networks – if they've arrived in your part of the world by the time the Mate 30 launches.